-Don’t know what to get the Ireland fanatic in your life?
+Are you trying to think of gift to give the Ireland lover in your life?
 Want something unique?
 Something distinctly Irish?
-Something to remind you of your very first trip or to prepare for The Gathering in 2013?
+Something to remind you of your very first trip or to prepare for your upcoming travels?

-We have put together a list of the top 20 things to give (or get!) this Christmas from our very own Ireland travel experiences.
+We have put together a list of the top 20 Ireland Christmas gifts to give (or get!) from our very own Ireland travel experiences.
 Most of these items we have personally bought or are on our Christmas wish list too.
 We love to buy things that remind us of our time in Ireland.

 We hope these gifts (in no particular order) do the same for you or your loved ones.
 Happy Holidays!